CaroleBelliardo/diamondDB_with_taxo_from_uniref_fasta/README.md

 ./extract_ids uniref90.fasta uniref90_map.txt
 ```

+Note that this process could be run on Genotoul or other slum-managed servers with the script `run_extract_ids.sh`, but you must tune the SLURM file header according to available computing resources.

 ### 2. Run DIAMOND makedb to Build the Database

 After generating the `map.txt` file, use the DIAMOND `makedb` tool to create the database.
 Submit this process on a cluster using the following SLURM script: